maflcko/b-c-gui-translations-review/reviews/tr.md

         <source>%1 m</source>
         <translation>%1 d</translation>

 YES
-The source "%1 m" likely stands for "%1 meters" or minutes depending on context, but the translation replaced "m" with "d", which is not equivalent in Turkish.
-If "m" stands for meters, it should remain "m" because the abbreviation for meters in Turkish is also "m".
-If it means minutes, the abbreviation in Turkish is "dk" or spelled out as "dakika".
-However, since the source uses "m", typically "m" (meters) is standard and should be preserved.
+The translation is incorrect because "m" in the source likely refers to "minutes" (dakika in Turkish), but the translation uses "d" which is not an abbreviation for "dakika" in Turkish.
+The correct abbreviation is "dk".

 Correct translation:
-%1 m
+%1 dk
 ```

 ```
         <source>Browse transaction history</source>
         <translation>İşlem geçişini görüntüle</translation>

 YES
-The Turkish translation is slightly inaccurate.
-"Transaction history" should be translated as "işlem geçmişi" rather than "işlem geçişi" (the latter means "transaction transition" or "passing of transaction," which is incorrect in this context).
-A more natural and accurate translation would be:
+The translation "İşlem geçişini görüntüle" is inaccurate. "İşlem geçişi" does not correctly represent "transaction history."
+The correct term is "işlem geçmişi."
+Additionally, "Browse" should be translated as "Gözat" or "İncele" instead of "görüntüle" (which is "view").

 Correct translation:
-İşlem geçmişini görüntüle
+İşlem geçmişine göz at
 ```

 ```